Kentucky Debt Counseling Services

-Feeling like debt has taken control over your life?
+Feeling like debt has taken control of your life?
 Not sure where to even begin sorting it all out?
+Are you confused by certain phrases such as “being in the red“?
 You’re not alone.
 The good news is that there is help out there.
 In fact, there are numerous companies out there that can get rid of your debt entirely through debt counseling.
 However, only qualified professionals should handle financial debt because it’s no easy task.

 At O’Bryan Law Offices, we help people get a fresh start every day.
-Whether it be through bankruptcy or extensive debt counseling, our attorneys assist individuals and businesses in managing their overwhelming debt.
+Whether it be through bankruptcy or extensive legal counsel, our attorneys assist individuals and businesses in managing their overwhelming debt.
 With personal one-on-one assistance and guidance, we’ll have you on your feet in no time.
-Contact O’Bryan Law Offices today at 502-400-4020 to see how debt counseling can get you back to a life of financial freedom.
+Contact O’Bryan Law Offices today at 502-339-0222 to see how debt counseling can get you back to a life of financial freedom.
+Debt counseling can also help you plan how to get out of debt with no money or bad credit.

 Debt is an amount of money owed by one party to another.
 It begins when an individual or business borrows money from another individual or business in order to make a large purchase that couldn’t have been afforded otherwise.
 The arrangement allows one party to borrow money only if they pay it back later, generally with interest.